You are here: Start » Program Examples » Bottle Inspection

 Bottle Inspection

-The task of this example is to check the number of bottles, their orientation, level of a liquid and presence of a foam.
+The task of this example is to check the number of bottles, their orientation, the level of a liquid and the presence of foam.

 An image of bottles.
-The position of the bottles may change both in relation to the camera as well as other bottles.
+The position of the bottles may change both in relation to the camera as and other bottles.

 An image with the result of the inspections drawn on it.
 If a defect is detected, a rectangle is drawn around it.

 The location of the object is variable.
-Some of the steps for this program have been described in the following tutorials:
+Some of the steps for this program are described in the following tutorials:

 Bottle Inspector Part 1: Counting Bottles